EricLWang/self/Codex.md

 #### 2C E&R: Explanatory
 Science, politics, and the universe.

+* Time is only a useful concept to prevent from being late to appointments.
 * Multiple dimensions and universes exist.
 * Overpopulation is mankind's most pressing and challenging problem.
-* Time is only a useful concept to prevent from being late to appointments.
+* Aliens exist, and already know that we do too.

 ### Type 3: Individuals and Systems
-Beliefs that inform how I strive to live my life and how we should collectively strive as a society.
+Beliefs that inform how I strive to live my life and how we should collectively strive to live as a society.
 3A is me, 3B is we.

 #### 3A: I&S - Me
 Individual themes that guide my life.

+* Music is an essential part of the human life.
+* Your word is your external value.
+Deploy it meticulously and give it earnestly.
+* Strive for Quality in work or play.
+* It is impossible to ever occupy any moment but the present.
+* Maximizing the number and duration of flow states in life is a desirible and important goal.
+* The physical world around you is always better than the virtual one in your pocket.
 * Productivity/Effectiveness = Time * Intensity.
 This applies to both work and pleasure.
 Happiness and fulfillment follow a similar equation.
-* Maximizing the number and duration of flow states in life is a desirible and important goal.
-* Music is an essential part of the human life.
-* The physical world around you is always better than the virtual one in your pocket.
-* Strive for Quality in work or play.
+* If viewing your relationships as a graph, the sum of [# of edges * weight] of that graph is a strong indicator for happiness and fulfillment, and should be prioritized.
 * Every stranger is a friend waiting to happen, until they prove otherwise [People are inherently good].
-* It is impossible to ever occupy any moment but the present.
-* Give yourself advice as a 3rd party observer, as if speaking to a close friend.
-Then take it.
 * Accountability is strongest in pairs
 * Excercise is crucial for the mind.
+* One of the best things you can do is to give yourself advice as a 3rd party observer, as if speaking to a close friend.
+Then take it.
+* Take your time and work hard.
+Don't take shortcuts.

 #### 3B: I&S: We
 How I believe society should be structured.